Madvillainy: Madvillainy Demo Tape / Madvillainy Demos

-On July 23, 2008 Stones Throw announced the release of Madvillainy 2: The Box, a box set containing, among other things, a cassette of the leaked Madvillainy demo tape.
+On July 23, 2008, Stones Throw announced the release of Madvillainy 2: The Box, a box set containing, among other things, a cassette of the leaked Madvillainy demo tape.
 The box was later released on September 15 of that year, marking the first official release of the Madvillainy demo.
 The demo was given a standalone release on September 7, 2013, in celebration of the first annual Cassette Store Day.

-On October 28, 2024, Stones Throw announced a vinyl release of the demo tape, now titled Madvillainy Demos, with a new album cover featuring a photo of Dumile from the Madvillainy cover shoot.
+On October 28, 2024, Stones Throw announced a vinyl release of the demo tape, now titled Madvillainy Demos, with a new album cover featuring a photo of Doom from the Madvillainy cover shoot.
 The vinyl was put up for preorder the same day and shipped on November 29, 2024, later being widely released on January 31, 2025.
 The demo features a slightly altered sequence from the cassette tape, now featuring the unreleased demos for "Do Not Fire!" and "Bistro" as the first two songs.